refinedev/refine/documentation/blog/2023-01-17-airtable-crud-app.md

 <br/><br/>

-After obtaining more insight on the constitutents of a refine application, we will take a look at the `app.tsx` file of our refine application.
+After obtaining more insight on the constitutents of a refine application, we will take a look at the `App.tsx` file of our refine application.

 ```tsx title="src/App.tsx"